 Now that you know more about plastic, share your favorite factoid with friends to spark a conversation.
 You may be surprised to learn how many people agree about the harmful impacts of plastic pollution!

 Less is more when it comes to plastic.
-The best way to cut down on plastic waste is to substitute disposable plastics with reusable containers like our long-lasting Healthy Human water bottles and tumblers.
+Stock up on reusable containers like our long-lasting Healthy Human water bottles and tumblers.

 Ban the Bottle. (n.d.)
 Bottled Water Facts.
 Retrieved from https://www.banthebottle.net/bottled-water-facts/.

 Editorial Board.
 (2018, January 16).
 Half a billion plastic straws are used and discarded every day.
 What an unacceptable waste.
 Los Angeles Times.
 Retrieved from https://www.latimes.com/opinion/editorials/la-ed-straws-on-request-20180116-story.html.

 Environment Massachusetts. (n.d.)
 Top Ten Facts about Plastic Bags in our Oceans.
 Retrieved from https://environmentmassachusetts.org/sites/environment/files/reports/Bag%20Ban%20Fact%20Sheet%20_0.pdf.

 Garside, M. (2019, January 30).
 Global plastic production from 1950 to 2017 (in million metric tons).
 Statista.
 Retreived from https://www.statista.com/statistics/282732/global-production-of-plastics-since-1950/.

 Gourmelon, G. (2015, January 28).
 Global Plastic Production Rises, Recycling Lags.
 Worldwatch Institute.
 Retrieved from http://www.worldwatch.org/global-plastic-production-rises-recycling-lags-0.